 The Louis T.Leonowens House

 After a brief visit, we pay a visit to the “Louis House.”
 The restoration of this historic house has been completed in early 2021.
 It was the office and the house of Louis T.Leonowens, the son of Anna Leonowens of the book and movie “The King and I.” Louis had his own teak logging company, named after him.
-The next destination is Ban Sao Nak, the “house of many pillars.”
-A wealthy Burmese teak trader constructed the house, which is now a museum.
-Here the horse cart ride ends.
+Our horse carriage ride ends at Wat Phra Kaew Don Tao.
+Of particular interest is the Burmese-style mondop.
+Burmese employees of the logging companies funded the construction.

 Heritage Houses at Kad Kong Ta

-After Ban Sao Nak, we continue to Kad Kong Ta.
+After Wat Phra Kaew Don Tao, we continue to Kad Kong Ta.
 First, we visit the impressive wooden viharn of Wat Koh Walukaram.
 Kad Kong Ta was the old market of Lampang, along which there are several beautiful “gingerbread” houses.
 The most interesting is the Moung Ngwe Zin House, which is now a coffee shop and an information center of the heritage houses of Kad Kong Ta.
 After this, it is time for lunch at our favorite place: the Lampang Riverside Restaurant.
 Overlooking the Wang River, we enjoy a delicious Thai lunch.

 The Burmese temples of Lampang